 The Butterfly and the Bee is a story about an unexpected friendship between a beautiful butterfly and a busy bee.
 The join each other on an enlightening journey which examines their unique functions on Earth and explores their important roles in the life cycles within our environment.

-For information on streaming to schools or to book a streaming date for February or March, 2021, please contact Jacque Wheeler at (229) 253-2914.
+For information on streaming to schools or to book a streaming date for March or April, 2021, please contact Sarah Lowry at (229) 253-2914.

 THE CURIOUS INCIDENT OF THE DOG IN THE NIGHT-TIME